linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 ## Why is Linkerd so much faster and lighter?

-The large difference in performance and resource cost between Linkerd and Istio primarily comes down to one thing: [Linkerd's Rust-based "microproxy", Linkerd2-proxy](https://linkerd.io/2020/12/03/why-linkerd-doesnt-use-envoy/).
+As before, the large difference in performance and resource cost between Linkerd and Istio primarily comes down to one thing: [Linkerd's Rust-based "micro-proxy", Linkerd2-proxy](https://linkerd.io/2020/12/03/why-linkerd-doesnt-use-envoy/).
 This micro-proxy powers Linkerd's entire data plane, and the benchmark largely reflects its performance and resource consumption.